 Making a Difference Character Education in McMullen County Relevance Historically, character education and ethics were taught in the home environment, but this has changed as demographics have changed.
-Broken families, parents lacking parenting skills, television, music and social media are few culprits that impact youth behavior.
-The Texas A&M Extension agency is poised to reach youth and has the opportunity to shape ethical young people who will have values as contributing adults.
+Broken families, parents lacking parenting skills, television, music, and social media are few of culprits that impact youth behavior.
+Our agency is poised to reach youth and has the opportunity to shape ethical young people who will have values as contributing adults.
 The shift in society's expectation of young people has changed and youth are more disrespectful as a result and lack manners.
 This problem is widespread among all youth in Texas.
 The issue of a lack of discipline and respect was identified during the 2004 Texas Community Futures Forum.
 The Leadership Advisory Board continues to identify teaching moral and ethical behavior through character education as an important issue to address.
-Response In McMullen County, the Texas Building Character curriculum adopted by the Texas AgriLife Extension Service and is utilized to target 3rd and 5th grade students of McMullen County ISD.
+Response In McMullen County, the Texas Building Character curriculum adopted by the Texas A&M AgriLife Extension Service and is utilized to target 3rd and 5th grade students of McMullen County ISD.
 A weekly lecture and activity series conducted from September through December addresses one of the six virtues of good moral character which includes respect, responsibility, trustworthiness, fairness, caring and citizenship.
 A pre-test and post-test questionnaire was utilized to measure knowledge gained by students.
 Statements from the teachers and evaluation questionnaire were utilized to document any behavior changes.
 Results A pre-test and post-test questionnaire was utilized as an evaluation tool to determine the degree of knowledge gained by the students.
 The questionnaire utilized a variety of types of questions that include matching, true and false questions and defining or describing the different virtues related to good character.
-Pre-test and post-test scores reflected 31 % increase in knowledge levels for 3rd grade students and 43% increase in knowledge levels was achieved by the 5th grade level students.
-Post test scores reflected 87% increase in knowledge in identifying the six pillars of character that were addressed through lessons and teaching activities.
-73% increase was reflected in the post-test for 5th grade students.
-Post-test scores reflected a 65 % increase in 3rd graders being able to define the "Golden Rule" as it relates to respect.
-Less than 4% of students could define the "Golden Rule" on the pre-test.
+Pre-test and post-test scores reflected 53 % increase in knowledge levels for 3rd grade students and 51% increase in knowledge levels was achieved by the 5th grade level students.
+Post test scores reflected 71% of the students increased their knowledge in identifying the six pillars of character that were addressed through lessons and teaching activities compared to 0% on the pre-test.
+60% increase was reflected in the post-test for 5^{th} grade students compared to 0% on pre-test.
+Post-test scores reflected a 56 % of the students in the 3rd grader were able to define the "Golden Rule" as it relates to respect.
+Less than 0% of students could define the "Golden Rule" on the pre-test.

-Agriculture and Natural Resources A 26% increase was noted in the ability for 3^{rd} grade students to describe a trustworthy person compared to 73% increase for 5^{th} grade students.
-A 64% increase was noted for 5th grade students being able to describe responsible behavior.
+Agriculture and Natural Resources 53% of the 3^{rd} grade students were able to describe a trustworthy person compared to 0% in the pre-test.
+35% of the 5^{th} grade students answered the question correctly on the post-test compared to less than 12% on the pre-test.
 Statements taken from teachers reflected a change in attitude from students.
 Students are more respectful and tolerant with each other.
 Students recall many of the lessons and activities when misbehavior or incidents occur.
 Students will utilize quotes or statements from lessons to make students aware of their misbehavior.
-Future program efforts include expanding the Texas Building Character curriculum with the Take A Stand curriculum to assist teachers in addressing the issue of bullying.
+Future program efforts include interjecting Take A Stand curriculum with Texas Building Character to assist teachers in addressing the issue of bullying.